gdm413229/swwmgz_m/README.md

  - **Forx JetBurst™ Units:** Can be used for quick dashes in any direction, or even for short bursts of flight.
  - **Targetting Array:** Tracks nearby foes and provides basic information on their health.
 Compatible with **Omnisight™** mapping modules for tracking key items and nearby exits.
 Can also highlight nearby pickups by holding a dedicated button.
  - **Akari Labs CuteEmotion™ Display:** Equipped onto your visor to show a wide range of predefined facial expressions in order to convey simple emotions to others.
- - **Akari Labs LoudBoi™ Voicebox:** Allows you to ｅｍｉｔ.
+ - **Akari Labs LoudBoi™ Voicebox:** Allows you to 🇪 🇲 🇮 🇹.
 Additional voice options will be available through add-ons.
 Note that the default voice is in Japanese, but subtitles will be provided when available.

 **Note:** Since you're a robutt you pretty much can swim indefinitely and are also inmune to poison.